JoyZzzzz/asuswrt-update-notify/README.md

 - `BOT_TOKEN`

-This is the token for bot.
+This is the token for the bot.
 It is provided in the creation of a bot by following the steps provided in the [Telegram bot API documentation](https://core.telegram.org/bots#3-how-do-i-create-a-bot).

 - `CHAT_ID`